 A simple pasta salad recipe using fresh basil pesto as the dressing.
-It’s incredibly flavorful and fresh tasting.
+It’s an incredibly flavorful and fresh summer recipe that’s perfect for cookouts.
 Plus it’s really hard to argue with the pesto, tomato, fresh mozzarella, and pasta combo in every bite.

 This recipe takes your standard Italian pasta salad ingredients (cucumber, kalamata olives, red onion, cherry tomatoes) and turns it on its head with the addition of fresh mozzarella and basil pesto.
-My favorite summer side for grilled chicken and a watermelon margarita.
+My favorite side for grilled chicken, steak tips, and a watermelon margarita.
 For best results, make your own pesto or buy it as fresh as possible.

 Fresh Basil Pesto